myraidtaoai/applied-data-science/README.md

 ## Next steps / Recommendations
 - Add a small example script/notebook that demonstrates saving predictions to `outputs/` as CSV.
 - Optionally include unit tests for preprocessing functions and a small sample dataset for CI.
-- The script has some issues with MPS and float64 tensors.
+- The `tft_prediction.py` script still has some issues with MPS and float64 tensors.
 The issues need to be fixed in future version.
 - Save example predicted CSV outputs under an `outputs/` folder.